Attractions in Cirencester and the surrounding area

 The Corinium Museum has one of the finest and most extensive Roman collections in the country.
 Corinium, Roman Cirencester, was the second largest Roman town outside London and the major Roman administration centre for south-western Britain.

-New Brewery Arts is Gloucestershire's hub of visual and performing arts and crafts.
-A converted Victorian brewery housing a contemporary art gallery, craft shop and cafe, a theatre and twelve on-site maker studios, New Brewery Arts offers visitors a unique arts and crafts shopping experience.
+New Brewery Arts is Gloucestershire's hub of visual and performing arts and crafts - A converted Victorian brewery housing a contemporary art gallery, on-site maker studios, craft shop and cafe.

 A centre of excellence that stocks the best of British craft, the gallery shop won a coveted Silver Award in the Retail Tourism category of the very first Cotswold Tourism Awards 2010.
 On-site makers in world-class studios include glass blowers, textile artists, ceramicist, upholsterer, bookbinder, stained glass maker and jeweller.
 The weaver is one of only a handful in the country using a traditional eight-shaft loom.

 Its central location makes New Brewery Arts a must for visitors to Cirencester, the Cotswolds, and the South West.
-Open seven days a week, you can drop in any day for lunch, visit the gallery, studios and craft shop - and select that very special gift.
+Open Monday to Saturday, you can drop in any day for lunch, visit the gallery, studios and craft shop - and select that very special gift.